-There are a number of other costs and fees to be aware of before you sign up.
-For example, accounts with under $100,000 must meet a minimum of $10 in commissions each month.
+There are several other costs and fees to be aware of before you sign up.
+For example, accounts under $100,000 must meet a minimum of $10 in commissions each month.
 If not, the firm will charge the difference.
 If you hold an account with a balance of $2,000 or less, you must meet minimum trade commissions of $20.

 Fortunately, users who are 25 and under have to meet a minimum quote of just $3 in monthly trade commissions.

 Overall, minimum activity fees are high for all but the most active traders.
 Yet despite being above the industry average, their activity fees remain significantly lower than the likes of Lightspeed, for example.

 Finally, IB imposes an exposure fee on a minority of high-risk margin customers.
 This is to compensate for servicing such risky accounts.
 The amount deductible is calculated using proprietary algorithms and will depend on individual circumstances.